qicosmos/feather/README.en.md

 		return;
 	}

-You can also use get_query_value to get x-www-form-urlencoded value.
+You can also use `get_query_value` to get `x-www-form-urlencoded` value.

-## response
+## HTTP Response

-In above example you can see
+In the above example, you can see:

 	res.render_string("hello world");

-Indeed it's a wrapper of
+It's a wrapper for:

 	res.set_status_and_content(status_type::ok, "hello world", res_content_type::string);

-It lets you write fewer code.
+It lets you write less code.

-This is res_content_type:
+Here is `res_content_type`:

 	enum class res_content_type{
 		html,